IsaacScript/isaacscript/README.md

 ## Getting Started with Development

+For getting started in building your own mods, see the [website](https://isaacscript.github.io/main/getting-started).
+For contributing to the IsaacScript project itself, read on.

 - Download and install [Node.js](https://nodejs.org/en/download/), if you don't have it already.
 - Download and install [Git](https://git-scm.com/), if you don't have it already.
 - Download and install [VSCode](https://https://code.visualstudio.com/), if you don't have it already.